yearn/yearn-devdocs/docs/developers/v2/fork-yearn-ui.md

 ## Change Colors

-The default color theme uses HSL, this allows for quicker customization of the entire theme with less variables, a quick primer on HSL:
+The default color theme uses HSL, this allows for quicker customization of the entire theme with fewer variables, a quick primer on HSL:

 **HSL** stands for Hue, Saturation, Lightness and is represented on tailwind like this: